 Some gyms stay open 24 hours; others have specific hours of operation.
 Make sure the gyms you are considering are open during the hours (and days) you plan on working out.

 #15 – What is the Parking Lot Like?

 If you are driving, you will want to make sure there is plenty of parking available during the time you’ll be going.
+Keep this in mind when finding the right gym.
 Also, for the safety of you and your vehicle, check that the parking lot is well-lit, if you’ll be going at night.